 [PeterPaul.ca] — The property made famous by the late music icon Michael Jackson, who renamed it Neverland Ranch and turned it into an amusement park, has been relisted and is attracting multiple buyers, a spokeswoman for luxury real estate developer Joyce Rey told PeterPaul.ca last week.

 “The owners have been making some changes since 2008 and the numbers have been in the millions,” Rey’s Director of Marketing, Ivena Armand, told PeterPaul.ca in a phone interview on Wednesday.

 “We’ve already had a couple of buyers to the property.” during the weekend of March 4, Armand said.
 There were a few buyers scheduled to see the property over the past weekend, she added.

-The main residence has over 12,500 square feet of space and is complete with five fireplaces, a first floor master wing with a private loft, two bedrooms and a private outdoor garden.
+The main residence has over 12,500 square-feet of space and is complete with five fireplaces, a first floor master wing with a private loft, two bedrooms and a private outdoor garden.
 The home also boasts a full theatre and dance studio.

 There are four additional bedrooms in the main residence, according to an online listing, which also highlighted the spacious exteriors around the property.
-“This is a rare and truly remarkable estate of 50 maintained acres surrounded by some four square miles of natural beauty running to the distant mountain ridges,” the listing says.
+“This is a rare and truly remarkable estate of 50 maintained acres surrounded by some four square miles of natural beauty running to the distant mountain ridges,” the listing said.